‘How do you install a keypad lock?’ is a question that residential and commercial building owners ask often.

 The dimensions of your door may not match with the new keypad system you have purchased.
 Besides, in your busy schedule, you may just not have enough time to figure out how to remove your old deadbolt and fit the new keyless system.

-There are many benefits to letting Speedy Locksmith, your trusted local locksmith, handle the keypad lock installation and maintenance.
+There are many benefits to letting Speedy Locksmith, your trusted local emergency locksmith, handle the keypad lock installation and maintenance.
 With years of experience, trained technicians can install the system in quick time, saving you the hassles of reading the instructions and worrying about misalignment.

 Calling Speedy Locksmith also means you no longer have to ask ‘how do you install a keypad lock?’.